-Medical device owners or designees should train appropriate workforce members on the use of the medical device to include any issues/concerns related to its use.
+Medical device owners or designees should train appropriate workforce members on the use of the medical device that address any issues/concerns related to its use.

-Recommendation for customer (HDO): Customer are not allowed to access this component.
+Recommendation for customer (HDO): No need for the customer to be responsible for the reported incident.
 Please reach out to Stryker Customer Care for incident response.
-Whenever severe malware is detected it is resolved by the service engineer.
+Whenever severe malware is detected, it is resolved by the Stryker service engineer.
 The customer has to block few IOCs and IOAs in their network devices.
 The customer is highly recommended to use the network firewall.
 SmartMedic solution should be behind a stateful firewall.
 The firewall helps in preventing network access to devices.
-If properly used and configured it can lead to protected and reliable accessibility.
+If properly configured and used, it can lead to protected and reliable accessibility.
 It can help in prevention of unauthorized access and network connections against external threats, IP spoofing & routing attacks and malicious packets.

 08 Contingency Plan: Testing, Maintenance and Training

-SmartMedic Solution Component: Device, Tablet, Nurse Station Application and Wireless Network
+SmartMedic Solution Components: Device, Tablet, Nurse Station Application and Wireless Network

-Existing Security Features: Only Stryker’s service engineer is authorized to perform testing and maintenance of the SmartMedic solutions component device whenever needed at the time of maintenance.
+Existing Security Features: Only Stryker’s service engineer is authorized to perform testing and maintenance of the SmartMedic solutions component (device, tablet) whenever needed at the time of maintenance.
 When Stryker obtains vulnerability information through surveillance or other sources, an assessment of the vulnerability’s exploitability and impact is conducted.
 Based upon the assessment Stryker determines if further actions are required like, providing security updates and/or providing communication to the customer in a timely manner.
 Vulnerability information may also be requested from Stryker at any time.

-Recommendation for customer (HDO): Contingency planning and management (e.g. restoring a system or a network segment or certain applications) is a key responsibility of the HDO’s IT network management.
+Recommendation for customer (HDO): Contingency planning and management (e.g., restoring a system or a network segment or certain applications) is a key responsibility of the HDO’s IT network management.

-If an unfortunate event happens with/without uncertainty then HDO has to respond to such events and maintain the HDO internal document for the same.
+If an unfortunate event happens with/without uncertainty, then HDO has to respond to such events and maintain the HDO internal document for the same.

 09 Trustworthiness- CIA Triad & Their Responsibilities

-SmartMedic Solution Component: Device, Tablet & Nurse Station Application
+SmartMedic Solution Components: Device, Tablet & Nurse Station Application

-Existing Security Features: SmartMedic solution uses a strong, secure communications protocol for communicating among the components.
-The ability of the SmartMedic solution ensures the confidentiality of transmitted sensitive information and transmits sensitive data only via a point-to-point dedicated channel between SmartMedic device and the Tablet, the Tablet and SmartMedic cloud application & SmartMedic Cloud application and Nurse Station Application.
+Existing Security Features: SmartMedic solution uses a strong, secure communications protocol for reliable/safe communication among the components.
+The design of the SmartMedic solution ensures the Confidentiality, Integrity & Availability of transmitted sensitive information and transmits sensitive data only via a point-to-point dedicated channel between SmartMedic device and Tablet, Tablet and Stryker cloud, Stryker cloud and Nurse Station Application.

-Recommendation for customer (HDO): Stryker’s customers have to ensure that SmartMedic Device is connected to the tablet and always up & running and powered, hence, making it available 24x7.
+Recommendation for customer (HDO): Stryker customer (HDO) have to ensure that SmartMedic Device is connected to the tablet and always accessible.
+Hence, making it available 24x7.
 All network connections are considered in determining appropriate security controls.
-The customer will provide the secure encrypted channel such as wireless connection like Wi-Fi (consider authentication protocols supported, such as WPA2 EAP-TLS) for the communication between the SmartMedic solution’s components i.e. Stryker Cloud and Nurse Station which will maintain the confidentiality.
+The customer will provide the secure encrypted channel such as wireless connection like Wi-Fi (consider authentication protocols supported, such as WPA2 EAP-TLS) for the communication between the SmartMedic solution components i.e., Stryker Cloud and Nurse Station which will maintain the confidentiality.
 Stryker customer has to make sure that the SmartMedic Tablet is always connected to the Internet and power.
-Stryker’s customer can access the Nurse Station web application using the credentials provided by Stryker.
+Stryker’s customer can access the Nurse Station web application using the unique id provided by Stryker.
 Sharing of personal credentials is not advised, in order to maintain confidentiality.

 10 System Maintenance

-SmartMedic Solution Component: Device and Tablet
+SmartMedic Solution Components: Device and Tablet